8 Signs You Desperately Need a Mental Health Day

 When to seek help

-If you feel a mental health day may not be enough to help restore your energy, mood, productivity, and so on, it may be time to seek out a mental health professional.
+If you feel a mental health day (or vacation) may not be enough to help restore your energy, mood, productivity, and so on, it may be time to seek out a mental health professional.

 Mental health conditions like clinical anxiety and depression can linger well past a mental health day or a few days off.
 It’s best to speak with a doctor for a diagnosis and to find out whether you need treatment to help you deal with the day-to-day challenges.

 If you’re stuck in a bad job, it may be time to quit—for the sake of your health.

 Next, here’s how to get online therapy for mental health.